12 Best Neon Alternatives for Managed Postgres (Reviewed)

 |---|---|---|

-| Nearbase | Teams serving users in Asia and the Middle East | Regional data centers plus a flat, predictable price |
+| Nearbase | Teams serving users in Asia and the Middle East | Local data centers across Asia and the Middle East at one flat monthly rate |

 | Supabase | App teams who want the Neon-style experience plus a backend | Postgres with auth, storage, APIs, and branching |